 Avery '23, of Cambridge, Massachusetts, is a creative force.
-Perhaps you caught her performing myriad roles in Twilight: Los Angeles, 1992 (Commonwealth's fall play) or delivering an original monologue during our annual Acting Assembly.
+Perhaps you caught her performing myriad roles in Twilight: Los Angeles, 1992 (a recent Commonwealth theater production) or delivering an original monologue during our annual Acting Assembly.
 Or maybe you're one of the students in Creative Writing class with her, privy to early drafts of short stories and comic books and even librettos.
-In any event, this sophomore has big plans for senior year, and she's not throwing away her shot.
+In any event, Avery has big plans for senior year, and she's not throwing away her shot.

 Getting to Know You